 No conversation about cloud storage is complete without an argument about durability, and so this post is a must read for anyone new to our business.

 Everyone wants to know, and should know, just how safe their data is with Backblaze.
-So to put a finer point on that knowledge, we shared that the Backblaze Vaults durability can be calculated at 11 nines, and we shared how we calculated that number.
+So to put a finer point on that knowledge, we shared that the Backblaze Vaults durability calculated at 11 nines, and we shared how we calculated that number.
 But what does 11 nines mean, and why is it important?
 If you’ve been thinking about how much you miss those super-complex mathematics classes in college or high school, this post is for you.

 Backblaze Hard Drive Stats reports are some of the largest data sets on disk drive performance ever to be made available publicly.
 We also release the raw data that feeds these reports, so that anyone can take a closer look or even recreate the calculations for themselves.
 We ask new hires to take a look at our stats so they can see the information for themselves, but also so they can see some of the content that has helped us build such an incredible readership.
 Take a look at one of our most recent reports and let us know what you would do with this information!